Requirements for Admission

 Can you tell me whether I'm likely to get financial aid before I apply?

 No, we only make financial aid decisions after evaluating all completed applications.
-In a typical year, however, about half of the entering class receives some form of assistance.

 Do I need to submit three letters of reference even if I am not applying for financial aid?